Dhix07/Andhika/README.md

 - 👋 Hi, I’m @Andhika
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on study together with other person in same thing
+- 💞️ I’m looking to collaborate and study together with other person in same thing
 - 📫 How to reach me: @dhikasubandi0708@gmail.com

 <!---